Arty-Maly/nanoTwitter/README.md

 	shotgun app.rb

 Shotgun gem allows live changes to be made without sinatra server restart.
-Or you can use the classic method
+<br>Or you can use the classic method

 	ruby app.rb

-There are several users created already in DB. passwords for two of them:
+There are several users created already in DB.
+Passwords for two of them:

 	username: a
 	password: a